Wednesday, January 26, 2011

 29.Teenage Mutant Ninja Turtles: Director: Steve Barron Writer: Kevin Eastman Cast: Corey Feldman, Judith Hoag, Elias Koteas, James Saito

-A real kids movie that comes from a real adult comic book.
+The issue: A real kids movie that comes from a real adult comic book.
 Most people don't know that the Turtles friendly pun humor is not the way it is in the comics that they are more foul mouthed and have more of a pension for bloodshed.

 The reason this film works is because of how it walks the line between the light and the dark and never really chooses a side.
 On one hand you have this story of four brother turtles who love pizza and telling jokes.
 On the other hand you have this violent crime syndicate run by a man who is dedicated to hunting down the turtles and taking his final vengeance on their master.
 This film plays very well in the Comic book world with bad one liners from our heroes and ridiculously over the top fights but we also keep the idea that death plays a very real part in this world.